FREE delivery in the contiguous US!

 Watching a football game live from the stands is an experience unlike any other, but you can get pretty close to recreating that feeling in your backyard.

-• Create a football-themed playlist filled with high-energy tunes and your team’s fight song.
+- Create a football-themed playlist with high-energy tunes and your team’s fight song.

-• If you have a large group coming over to watch the game, set up your viewing space like an outdoor theater.
+- If a large group is coming over to watch the game, set up your viewing space like an outdoor theater.
 It will be like your own personal jumbotron.

 3. Prep for the Weather